Thienpqnl/gk-python-fashion-web/COMPLETE_SUMMARY.md

 ## 🎉 **PROJECT COMPLETE!**

-All templates are connected to their models and data is properly mocked.
+All templates are connected to their models and seed data is persisted in the database.
 The application is fully functional and ready for use or extension.

 **Thank you for using this project!**